Skip to content

 Designed for Safety.
 Engineered for Longevity.

-Designplan has led the custodial lighting sector since 1963, continually evolving to meet the demands of custodial facilities.
+Since 1963, Designplan has led the custodial lighting sector by creating products that meet the specific needs of high‑risk environments.

 Our custodial luminaires deliver:

-These qualities ensure safer environments for both staff and prisoners, while supporting reliable, long-term operation.
+Because of these benefits, they help create safer conditions for both staff and prisoners while supporting consistent, long‑term operation.

 Technical Support